Rocky Mountain Flute Choir Spring 2018

 Melissa Berry: C Flute & Bass Flute

-Melissa Kipp considers herself a born-again band geek and has played flute, piano, or has sung in choir since grade school and into college.
+Melissa Berry considers herself a born-again band geek and has played flute, piano, or has sung in choir since grade school and into college.
 After a musical hiatus of several years, she has taken up fluting once again with the RMFC since the spring semester of 2018.
 Professionally, Melissa works in Colorado state government with the Department of Public Health and Environment and focuses on budget and policy analysis.
 Melissa and her husband, Cyrus, love Colorado living with their kids, Amaya, Noah, and new baby girl, Chiryoko, as well as two fluffy dogs, two royal cats, and seven spoiled bunnies.
 Melissa enjoys art, reading, traveling, watching cooking shows, gardening, studying foreign languages, and following local sports teams.

 Deb Noland: C Flute & Alto Flute